Why Castro Valley

 Castro Valley unincorporated status, what does it mean practically?

 Castro Valley is not an incorporated city.
 It is a Census-Designated Place (CDP) in unincorporated Alameda County.
 Practically: police service comes from the Alameda County Sheriff (not a city police department), planning and permits go through Alameda County (not a city planning department), and there is no city council or city transfer tax.
-Property tax rate is the Alameda County base (about 1.0-1.1 percent) with no city overlay.
+Property tax rate is the Alameda County base (about 1.0-1.1%) with no city overlay.
 The Municipal Advisory Council (MAC) is the local elected body but has only advisory authority over county decisions.

 Castro Valley vs Hayward Unified schools, the actual gap?